 CLEVELAND, Ohio - The Transportation Security Administration discovered a loaded firearm at a Cleveland Hopkins International Airport (CLE) checkpoint this morning.

 At approximately 6:30 a.m., a loaded Smith & Wesson 9mm handgun was detected in a passenger’s carry-on bag.

 TSA immediately alerted airport police, who took possession of the bag and escorted the passenger out of the checkpoint area.

 While firearms may be transported in checked baggage (provided they are declared to the airline, in a proper carrying case and unloaded), they are prohibited in carry-on bags.

 TSA would like to remind passengers that it is important for them to thoroughly search their bags for any potential dangerous weapons or prohibited items before departing for the airport.

-This is the 16th firearm discovered by TSA officers at a CLE security checkpoint in 2018.
-A total of 19 were found last year.
+This is the ninth firearm detected by TSA officers at CLE security checkpoints in 2019.
+A total of 23 were detected there last year.

 In addition to potential criminal charges, passengers who bring firearms to a checkpoint face civil penalties from TSA: https://www.tsa.gov/travel/civil-enforcement